wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 ### Migrating the user store

-If you are already using a JDBC or LDAP user store with ESB 5.0, you can simply connect the same to the Micro Integrator by updating the configuration details in the `deployment.toml` file.
+If you are already using a JDBC or LDAP as the primary user store of your ESB 5.0, you can simply connect the same to the Micro Integrator by updating the configuration details in the `deployment.toml` file.
 Following is a set of high-level configurations.

 ```toml tab='RDBMS User Store'
 [user_store]